Gluecksritter/hello_world/README.md

 * make the number of segments configurable and parse the value from CSV; update scenario and external
-* make the segments� capacity configurable and parse the values from CSV; update scenario and external
+* make the segments` capacity configurable and parse the values from CSV; update scenario and external
-* let the network keep track of the segments� remaining and total capacity and write the results to console (scenario) or CSV (external)
+* let the network keep track of the segments` remaining and total capacity and write the results to console (scenario) or CSV (external)
 * on each segment, only delay as many trains as are over capacity (example: if capacity is 3 and there are 5 trains, only delay 2 of them)